 Gonorrhea is a sexually transmitted infection (STI).
-It is caused by infection with the bacterium Neisseria gonorrhoeae.
-It infects warm, moist areas of the body, including:
+It’s caused by infection with the bacterium Neisseria gonorrhoeae.
+It tends to infect warm, moist areas of the body, including the:

-- the urethra (the tube that drains urine from the urinary bladder)
+- urethra (the tube that drains urine from the urinary bladder)

-- reproductive tract (the fallopian tubes, cervix, and uterus in women)
+- female reproductive tract (the fallopian tubes, cervix, and uterus)

-Gonorrhea is transmitted by unprotected oral, anal, or vaginal sex.
-People who have multiple sexual partners and who do not use a condom are at greatest risk of infection.
-The best protection against infection is abstinence, monogamy (having only one sexual partner), or condom use.
+Gonorrhea passes from person to person through unprotected oral, anal, or vaginal sex.
+People with numerous sexual partners or those who don’t use a condom are at greatest risk of infection.
+The best protections against infection are abstinence, monogamy (sex with only one partner), and proper condom usage.
 Behaviors that make a person more likely to engage in unprotected sex also increase the likelihood of infection.
-These include alcohol abuse or abuse of illegal drugs.
+These behaviors include alcohol abuse and illegal drug abuse, particularly IV drug use.

-Symptoms in women tend to be mild or similar to other infections.
-A person with gonorrhea who doesn’t have symptoms is still contagious.
+Symptoms usually occur within two to 14 days after exposure.
+However, many people infected with gonorrhea may never develop noticeable symptoms.
+It’s important to remember that a person with gonorrhea who doesn’t have symptoms (a nonsymptomatic carrier) is still contagious.
 A person is more likely to spread the infection to other partners when symptoms remain “silent” like this.

-In men, the first noticeable symptom is often a burning or painful sensation during urination.
+The first noticeable symptom in men is often a burning or painful sensation during urination.
 Other symptoms may include:

 - greater frequency or urgency of urination

-- a pus-like discharge from the penis (white, yellow, or greenish)
+- a pus-like discharge (or drip) from the penis (white, yellow, beige, or greenish)

 - swelling or redness at the opening of the penis

 - a persistent sore throat